Cost of Living in Nerja.

 So how expensive is it to live in Spain?
 Or, more precisely, Nerja?

-I dug up all our costs, comparing 4 months of this year: March, April, August and September.
+I dug up all our costs, comparing the first 3 months of 2023: January, February and March.

 I’m breaking down our total costs below.